Bobby5291/HomeHub-/README.md

 Native macOS app for Home Assistant dashboards and local sensors (battery, power, and location).

 ## Install
-To Install download MacOS Home assistant.app.zip
+To Install download MacOS Home assistant.app.zip enjoy the app

+##
+I do not know if i have uplaoded the files correctly I hope I have.